Colin McRae: Dirt 2: Reception

 The Nintendo DS version was regarded by a smaller number of reviewers to be almost as good as the PS3, Xbox 360 and PC versions, achieving a Metacritic score of 73.
 IGN and Nintendo World Report gave that version an 8 out of 10, praising its quick setup and meaty content, including the ability to upgrade and customize cars, as well as design custom courses.
 The Sumo Digital versions released on Wii and PSP were deemed to be the worst, with Metacritic scores of 51 and 55 respectively.
 IGN faulted both versions for their poor controls, AI and content, giving out a score of 4 and 4.2 respectively.

+During the 13th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Dirt 2 for "Racing Game of the Year".